jayshri/ai-chat-app/README.md

 ## Notes
 I used localStorage to store the chat history temporary to keep the setup simple but in production app, I'd replace this with a server-side database so the history persists across multiple devices and users.

+## Styling AI Responses
+I used Markdown to render the AI responses for better readability.
+I specifically used `react-markdown` with `remark-gfm` to support formatting such as headings, lists, and code blocks.